marciomarinho/show-service/README.md

 - This service assumes `slug` as the primary key for shows.
 If you need different partitioning strategies or data models, consider the repository pattern which allows for easy data store replacement.

-- For simplicity, no API Versioning. e.g: /v1/shows